 We also provide our NEOs with severance protections upon qualifying terminations of employment.
 Mr. Quadracci has an employment agreement that provides for such protections, and Messrs.
-Staniak, Honan and Ashworth receive, and, prior to her departure, Ms. Kent received, severance protections under our Quad/ Graphics, Inc. Executive Severance Plan (the "Severance Plan").
-In exchange for such benefits, both the Severance Plan and the employment agreements contain 24 month non-competition, non-solicitation, non-disclosure and non-disparagement restrictive covenants following any termination of employment, whether or not severance benefits are provided.
-As previously disclosed, Ms. Kent voluntarily left employment with the Company on February 10, 2023.
-She did not receive any enhanced severance or other benefits in connection with her departure.
+Staniak, Honan, Ashworth and Vanderboom receive severance protections under our Quad/Graphics, Inc. Executive Severance Plan (the "Severance Plan").
+In exchange for such benefits, both the Severance Plan and the employment agreements contain 24-month non-competition, non-solicitation, non-disclosure and non-disparagement restrictive covenants following any termination of employment, whether or not severance benefits are provided.